 A railway, with all necessary, proper and usual works and facilities in connection with the railway, may be constructed and maintained along the line described in Schedule 2.

+4A.
+Authority to construct Morley-Ellenbrook Line

+A railway, with all necessary, proper and usual works and facilities in connection with the railway, may be constructed and maintained along the line described in Schedule 3.

+[Section 4A inserted: No. 1 of 2020 s.
+5.]

 Part 3 — Application of Metropolitan Region Scheme

 5. Terms used